Enter Sandman: Appearances and covers

 When Mariano Rivera was pitching for the New York Yankees, "Enter Sandman" was routinely used as his entrance music; Rivera himself was often nicknamed "Sandman".

 "Enter Sandman" is used in the polka melody "Polka Your Eyes Out" for "Weird Al" Yankovic's 1992 album Off the Deep End.
 The song was also sampled by British electronic duo Utah Saints and American rapper Chuck D on their track "Power to the Beats".
 This was the first time that Metallica had cleared a sample of one of their songs.

 Since 2000, "Enter Sandman" has been used as the entrance theme for the Virginia Tech Hokies football team's home games at Lane Stadium, as well as the start of the school's basketball games at Cassell Coliseum.
 The custom was started when the stadium installed a new scoreboard, and the team debated between using Guns N' Roses' "Welcome to the Jungle" and the Alan Parsons Project's "Sirius" before selecting "Enter Sandman".
-The song is now "the unofficial theme of the Virginia Tech athletic department," playing, for example, to celebrate the Hokies women basketball team's victory on March 27, 2023, that yielded their first trip to the Final Four.
-On May 7, 2025, the band performed live at Lane Stadium as part of their M72 Tour; fans’ jumping to "Enter Sandman" was so intense that it registered as a minor earthquake.
+The song is now "the unofficial theme of the Virginia Tech athletic department", playing, for example, to celebrate the Hokies women basketball team's victory on March 27, 2023, that yielded their first trip to the Final Four.
+On May 7, 2025, the band performed live at Lane Stadium as part of their M72 World Tour; fans' jumping to "Enter Sandman" was so intense that it registered as a minor earthquake.

 Since 2021, "Enter Sandman" has been used as entrance music for the Welsh Rugby Union and Premier League side Brentford FC during both sports teams walk-out onto the pitch.
 The same year, the song was covered by Weezer as part of The Metallica Blacklist.

-It was used by Brock Lesnar as an entrance song during five of his MMA fights in the UFC.
+Pro wrestler The Sandman used "Enter Sandman" as his entrance music throughout his time in Extreme Championship Wrestling and the independent circuit.
+It was also used by Brock Lesnar as an entrance song during five of his MMA fights in the UFC.

-Pro wrestler The Sandman would use the song as his entrance music during his time in Extreme Championship Wrestling.